 Click on your WooCommerce store to enter the application area.

 Go to Access Details → Admin Panel.
 From there, you can find your login credentials and the URL for the WooCommerce store.
 Click the URL and use the credentials to log in to the WooCommerce Dashboard.

-Copy Username and Password from the Admin Panel, paste them into WooCommerce Login Page and click Log In.
+Copy your Username and Password from the Admin Panel, paste them into WooCommerce Login Page, and click Log In.

-That’s all you need to know if you wanted to know how to install WooCommerce in this WooCommerce tutorial!
+That’s all you need to know if you want to know how to install WooCommerce in this WooCommerce tutorial!

 Q: How do I optimize for Web core vitals?